 This research contributes to testing the effect of social capital on the individual level of happiness in Indonesia using several dimensions of social capital, namely trust, information channel, and civic engagement, especially political participation.
-It also considers other social demographic factors and area characteristics provided (rural vs urban).
+It also considers other social demographic factors and area characteristics (rural vs urban).

 Some dimensions of social capital have an important influence on happiness in Indonesia.
-These dimensions are trust, information channel (social interaction), and political participation which is part of civic engagement.
+These dimensions are trust, information channel (social interaction), and political participation, part of civic engagement.
 In general, all measures of social capital (except participation in presidential elections in rural areas) have a positive relationship with happiness.
-Based on the location of residence, the community in the village has a higher tendency to feel happy compared to the people in the city.
+Based on the location of residence, the community in the village has a higher tendency to feel happy than the people in the city.
 This can be seen from the magnitude of the influence of social capital on the increase in happiness is still higher in the village than in the city.

-A positive correlation between social capital and happiness may suggest that public policies toward increasing social capital both at the individual and aggregate level may have complementary effects on raising individual happiness.
+A positive correlation between social capital and happiness may suggest that public policies toward increasing social capital at the individual and aggregate level may have complementary effects on raising individual happiness.
 Correlation between individual happiness and different form of social capital appears to be important to understanding other dimensions of social capital and the potential interaction between them at any level.
 This study has not been able to answer it all because of the limitations of the dimension indicators used in this study.
 In further studies, an extension of the dimensions of social capital can be carried out and consider how it is possible to interact between these dimensions.